ashutoshmjain/gita/src/prologue.md

 ## reasech and notes:

+[^8th]: `Vishnu` - the manifestative potency of supreme knowledge manifests, from smallest particle to the biggest universe, through his eightfold basic nature.
+Starting from first incarnation, he blossoms till eighth when he attains his full luminosity.
+Thus eighth incarnation is the only full embodiment of supreme knowledge.
+Ninth incarnation is to extend the universe while tenth incarnation is to move the consciousness into a new universe.

+---

 [^immortals]:  In Hindu scriptures, there are frequent mentions of eight `Chiranjeevies`.
 The literal meaning is the one who lives for very long time such that they may be seen as immortals.
 Among them are Ved Vyasa, Parshu Rama, Ashwathama, Vibishana, Krupacharya, Hanumaan, Mahabali and Markandeya.

 ---

+[^vishnu]:
-[^vishnu]: Spoken by `Maharishi Parasara`, `Vishnu Purana` was later scribed into text by his son `Krishna Dwaipayana`. `Purana` means the ancient stories. `Vishnu Purana` is thus ancient stories of `Vishnu` - One of the three primal forces of existence.
+- Spoken by `Maharishi Parasara`, `Vishnu Purana` was later scribed into text by his son `Krishna Dwaipayana`. `Purana` means the ancient stories. `Vishnu Purana` is thus ancient stories of `Vishnu` - One of the three primal forces of existence.
 In `Vaidik` framework of Indian mythology, God is not a person.
 It is a combination of three basic protocols.
 The protocol that turns knowledge into manifested conscious beings when certain conditions are met, is known as `Vishnu`.
 Each of the manifested being has a separate set of conditions required to manifest.
 In that, a mosquito is different from a snake.
 Hence, `Vishnu` is the collection of templates of creation.
 In his idol image, `Vishnu` is normally shown to bear the universal continuum `Chakra` on his finger.
 The incarnations of `Vishnu`, lead the life to higher state of consciousness.
 For example first incarnation of `Vishnu`, `Matsya Avtara` a fish, symbolizes the conscious growth when living beings moved from water to solid earth.
 His second incarnation was `Kurma` a turtle depicting the ability of conscious beings to stay and live long on Earth.
 The ten incarnations of `Vishnu` are called `Dashavataras` .
 They are compared to evolution; Kurma - the amphibian - is regarded the next stage after Matysa, the fish.
 Here is the detailed [evolutionary interpretation](https://en.wikipedia.org/wiki/Dashavatara).
-It is important to mention that while all three have their respective representations in human form, only `Vishnu` may physically incarnate in human world.
+- The other two primal forces (potencies of knowledge are `Bramha` and `Siva`.
+It is important to mention that while all three have their respective representations (in idols) in the human form, only `Vishnu` may physically incarnate in living form.
 Obviously, because `Vishnu` is the science of manifestation.
 It must present reference examples. `Bramh` and `Siva` never incarnate in the physical world.

 ---

-[^bramh]: The meta-physical mechanism that bears the knowledge in a connected network of conscious  beings, is known as `Bramh`.
-Think of `Bramh` as a knowledge field of a social graph.
-Just the way mass must co-exists with meta-physical electro-magnetic field, consciousness co-exists with a ‘knowledge field’.
-In a way, `Bramh` holds the entire knowledge , `Vishnu` turns this knowledge into manifestations as per the laws of nature (physics).
-The way photons are perceivable particle state of EM fields, ‘actions — `Karma`’ are the manifested nature of knowledge field.

----

-[^krsna]: `Krasna` is eighth incarnation of `Vishnu`.
+[^krsna]: `Krasna` is the full (8th) incarnation of `Vishnu`.
 Also called `Krishna` in north India in which case his name is same as the author of `Mahabharata` — `Krishna Dwaipaiyana`.
 In a way `Krsna` is the embodiment of `Krishna Dwaipayna's` knowledge such that only `Vishnu`, in his complete incarnation, could perform this role.

 ---